 You can choose any existing conversion form to add to your landing page and add actions specific to your landing page.
 This means that you can reuse conversion forms across many landing pages.

 This is the online equivalent of a salesperson sidling up to someone in a shop and asking “Would you like any help?”

 Activity streams filter prospect activity that Jumplead detects on your website.
 When a known contact returns to your website and views certain pages, you can use an automation to trigger marketing actions.
 This kind of automation is best suited to sending a notification to your sales team or adding a tag to the contact so that you can create a list that reflects a certain type of engagement.

 You can run automations on individual contacts.
 This is useful for enrolling your contact into an autoresponder sequence.

 You can use automations to refine the messages you send.
-Make management changes to the contact like changing stage.
-And sending notifications to sales teams to follow up.
+This is one of the great advantages of automation – the more a contact interacts with you, the clearer a picture you have of them.
+Make management changes to the contact like changing their stage and sending notifications to sales teams to follow up.

 Use stages to map out your sales funnel.
-Then you can move your contacts through it as they perform key activities.
-Such as subscribing or downloading an ebook etc.
+Then you can move your contacts through it as they perform key activities, such as subscribing or downloading an e-book.

 When considering marketing automation tools, be sure to choose a business partner that suits your unique marketing goals.
 Don't just focus on individual features, think hard about results and the potential for a long-term partnership.

 Marketing automation is one of the most potent sales tools in your arsenal.
 Make sure you use yours to its full capacity.